foss-for-synopsys-dwc-arc-processors/arc_labs/doc/documents/labs/level2/dsp_lab1_compiler_opt.rst

 **ARC_EM11D Configuration**

-This is an ARC EM core with 32 bits of address space, 64 KB of code memory (ICCM) and 64 KB of data memory (DCCM).
+This is an ARC EM core with 32 bits address space, 64 KB of code memory (ICCM) and 64 KB of data memory (DCCM).
 Corresponding MetaWare compiler options for this configuration are:

 ``-arcv2em -core2 -Hrgf_banked_regs=32 -HL -Xcode_density``